Multi-Task Federated Learning for Personalised Deep Neural Networks in Edge Computing: Multi-Task Federated Learning (MTFL)

 \subsection{Effect of BN Patches on Inference}

-To understand the impact that BN-patch layers have on UA, we consider the change in internal DNN activations over a worker's local test-set immediately \textit{before} and immediately \textit{after} the FL aggregation step.
+To understand the impact that BN-patch layers have on UA, we consider the change in internal DNN activations over a client's local test-set immediately \textit{before} and immediately \textit{after} the FL aggregation step.

 As illustrated in Fig. 3 (a), UA typically drops after the aggregation step in iterative FL.
 This is because the model has been tuned on the local training set for several epochs, and suddenly has its model weights replaced by the Federated weights, which are unlikely to have better test performance than the pre-aggregation model.
 This idea is further examined in \cite{SalvagingFL} and showed later in our experimental section.
 Consider a simple DNN consisting of dense layers followed by BN and then nonlinearities.
-The vector of first-layer neuron activations over the worker's test-set ($X$) from applying weights and biases ($W_0$, $b_0$), can be modelled as a normal distribution, which BN relies on to work:
+The vector of first-layer neuron activations over the client's test-set ($X$) from applying weights and biases ($W_0$, $b_0$), can be modelled as a normal distribution, which BN relies on to work:

-During local training, the worker's model has been adapted to the local dataset, and the BN-layer statistics used for inference ($\mu$, $\sigma^2$) have been updated from the layer activations.
+During local training, the client's model has been adapted to the local dataset, and the BN-layer statistics used for inference ($\mu$, $\sigma^2$) have been updated from the layer activations.
 Assuming, after local training (and before aggregation), $\mu_i \approx \E[z_i]$, and $\sigma_i^2 \approx Var[z_i]$, then the BN-layer (ignoring $\epsilon$) computes:

 where $\beta_i$, $\gamma_i^2$ are the learned BN parameters.
-If the worker is participating in FL or MTFL, then the model parameters $W_0$, $b_0$ are updated after downloading the global model with federated values: $\overline{W}_0$, $\overline{b}_0$.
+If the client is participating in FL or MTFL, then the model parameters $W_0$, $b_0$ are updated after downloading the global model with federated values: $\overline{W}_0$, $\overline{b}_0$.
 The activations of the first layer are then:

 Defining the difference in mean and variance between pre- and post-aggregation activations, $\Delta \mu_i = \E[\overline{z}_i] - \E[z_i]$ and $\Delta \sigma_i^2 = \mathrm{Var}[\overline{z}_i] - \mathrm{Var}[z_i]$, the output from a BN-patch layer as part of MTFL (which maintains $\mu$, $\sigma$, $\beta$, $\gamma$ after aggregation) is: